jasraj/q-build/README.md

 > RPM and DEB packaging scripts for kdb+

-This repo provides scripts to allow the standard kdb+ binary to built into the following package types:
+This repo provides scripts to allow the standard kdb+ binary to built into RPM packages.

-* RPM (for RedHat systems)
-* DEB (for Debian systems, including Ubuntu)

 The repo also provides a default profile that will automatically set up `q`, once installed into the system (via the `/etc/profile.d` system).